Stivvo/wayPreview/README.md

 * ``wrapWayPserver.sh`` executes the server, focuses tiling windows and runs wrapWayPclient.sh to view the first image passed as parameter

-Tiling windows focus done by ``wrapWayPserver.sh`` is sway wm specific, but is possible to change this behaviour editing or deliting its second last line.
+The command used by ``wrapWayPserver.sh`` to focus tiling windows is sway wm specific, but is possible to adapt it to different window managers editing or deliting its second last line.

 My fork of fff works out of the box with wayPreview and only uses the shell wrappers, which can easily be customized by the user.
 However, most terminal